theval-s/study-tasks/ITMO-University/osdev/README.md

-# Basics of OS Dev
+# Fundamentals of System Programming

 Discipline by Guirik Alexei - he's great!
-Lab1 and 2 tasks are in pdf files
+Lab1 tasks are in pdf files